- General Facility & UED Performance:

 Provide a descriptive title of your proposed experiment that you would be willing to be made public if awarded beam time.

 Provide an abstract that concisely (less than 1,950 characters) summarizes the proposed experiment, quantities to be measured, samples to be studied, expected scientific results and impact.
-The more detailed proposal text is limited to 4 pages in PDF format.
-Proposals should include the following information (include the spokesperson's name in the upper right hand corner of each page):
+The more detailed proposal text is limited to 4 pages in PDF format - this 4 page limit does not include the completed standard parameters table, references or one-page progress reports on previous beamtimes.
+Proposals should include the following information (include the spokesperson's name in the upper right-hand corner of each page):

 Experimental Team: In a table, list the names, institution, email address of PIs and collaborators who would participate in the proposed experiment (e.g., sample prep, theory, data collection, data analysis).
 This section could also briefly mention directly-relevant previous work done by the team members.